 Tracking Microservice Ownership for Incident Response is Critical for your DevOps Teams

-But breaking up is hard to do and it disrupts our business as usual, particularly for support teams who need to maintain incident response contracts and track root cause analysis.
+But breaking up is hard to do and business as usual is disrupted for support teams who need to maintain incident response contracts and track root cause analysis.
 Imagine needing to support a microservice you know nothing about.
 Who do you call?
+What is different?
 Who else might be impacted?
-What is different?
 Registering microservice ownership across thousands of services is the key to answering these questions.